-Yet there is risk.
+Yet there is a risk.
 No one wants to install a painted glass splashback behind the cooktop and then discover the colour has gone out of style.

 Luckily, the savvy designer can take steps to ensure the splashback — and the kitchen as a whole — achieves timeless style.

 For instance, selecting a neutral colour or an off-white emphasises the reflective quality of the glass while blending into neutrals, whites and earth tones of the other kitchen elements.